 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|

-The Attainment 8 scores have increased in the last two years both overall and for children in care, but it is difficult to ascertain the overall trend because there were no examinations in 2020 and 2021 due to the COVID-19 pandemic.
-Qualifications and educational attainment were determined on the basis of coursework and other factors.
-This means that the results in 2020 and 2021 are not comparable with earlier years.
+The overall Attainment 8 scores increased in 2019/20 and 2020/21 and then decreased in 2021/22 to levels similar to those observed in 2018/19.
+It is difficult to ascertain the overall trend in recent years because there were no examinations in 2019/20 and 2020/21 due to the COVID-19 pandemic.
+Qualifications and educational attainment were determined on the basis of coursework and other factors for these two years.
+This means that the results in 2019/20 and 2020/21 are not comparable with earlier years.

 Compared with benchmark